Co-occurring disorders in teens, also known as dual diagnosis, refer to the presence of two or more mental health conditions in an individual.

 Substance abuse and mental health disorders are the most common types of co-occurring disorders in teens.

-These can include depression, anxiety, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and eating disorders.
+According to Health Canal’s publications, these can include depression, anxiety, bipolar disorder, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and eating disorders.

 Substance abuse can be a coping mechanism for underlying mental health conditions.